dmitoiu/dmitoiu/README.md

 I’m particularly focused on building maintainable and scalable code across both client and server side.
-I’ve worked on a range of projects, from enterprise tools to academic research applications, and I’m always looking for ways to improve development systems designs.
+I’ve worked on a range of projects, from enterprise tools to academic research applications, and I’m always looking for ways to improve systems designs.

 I am interested in permanent or fixed-term contracts working with C#, PHP, JavaScript or Python.